Is Donald Trump taking North Korea's bait?

 "Engaging with China and making this more their problem than our problem is the only path forward that I see in the short term," Senator Chris Coons, a Delaware Democrat, said on MSNBC Tuesday.

-But the increasingly tough rhetoric about North isn't helping, according to some experts.
+But the increasingly tough rhetoric about North Korea isn't helping, according to some experts.

 Trump's tough talk has been echoed by those who back the idea of a muscular response to North Korea.
 Lindsey Graham, a South Carolina Republican who sits on the Senate Armed Services Committee, said Tuesday that "if you're North Korea and you're betting that Donald Trump is all talk and no action, you're making a big mistake."

-Earlier in the day, Graham had Tweeted that "Pres @realDonaldTrump is NOT going to let the nutjob in North Korea develop a missile -- with a nuclear weapon on top -- that can hit the US.
+Earlier in the day, Graham had Tweeted that "Pres @realDonaldTrump is NOT going to let the nutjob in North Korea develop a missile -- with a nuclear weapon on top -- that can hit the US."

-On Monday, the President spoke about North Korean leader Kim Jong Un at a reception for conservative media outlets, saying "I'm not so sure he's so strong like he says he is, I'm not so sure at all."
+On Monday, the President spoke about North Korean leader Kim Jong Un at a reception for conservative media outlets, saying, "I'm not so sure he's so strong like he says he is, I'm not so sure at all."
 The comment, experts said, would almost certainly get under the 33-year-old dictator's skin.

 "It's been all about pressure and brinksmanship and military tools and tactics and (chest-thumping), and now to literally, directly taunt the leader of North Korea is like poking the hornet's nest yet again," said Paul Carroll, program director at the Ploughshares Fund, a group working to eliminate nuclear weapons.